7th Annual Pacific Northwest Hybrid Symposium

 Vice Department Chair in Gastroenterology, Hepatology & Nutrition and Co-Section Director in Inflammatory Bowel Diseases (IBD) at the Cleveland Clinic

 Dr. Florian Rieder is Vice Department Chair in Gastroenterology, Hepatology & Nutrition and Co-Section Director in Inflammatory Bowel Diseases (IBD) at the Cleveland Clinic.
 His work has been acknowledged through national and international leadership roles in clinical guidelines and scientific initiatives.
-The Rieder lab is internationally recognized for his work on intestinal fibrosis. #WeTheFibrosisLab
+The Rieder lab is internationally recognized for its work on intestinal fibrosis. #WeTheFibrosisLab

 Dr. Rieder loves to travel with his family.